We Are Both: In Storybrooke

 At the town hall, the residents are surprised to see Regina show up instead of Charming as she unleashes her powers, only to be stopped by Henry, who agrees to go with her.
-Across town, Charming tries the potion on the hat and finds the Jefferson, who tells Charming that he can't help him, not knowing that the fairytale world still exists.
-As the Jefferson flees, Charming chases after him and is stopped by Red Riding Hood/Ruby (Meghan Ory), who tells him that Regina took Henry and now the citizens are trying to leave Storybrooke.
+Across town, Charming tries the potion on the hat and finds Jefferson, who tells Charming that he can't help him, not knowing that the fairytale world still exists.
+As Jefferson flees, Charming chases after him and is stopped by Red Riding Hood/Ruby (Meghan Ory), who tells him that Regina took Henry and now the citizens are trying to leave Storybrooke.
 Charming drives in front of everyone seconds before they cross the town's border and tells them that they will lose their memories of their lives and of their loved ones if they cross the border.
 He also tells them he wants to remain both David and the Prince, and the people should embrace both identities and memories.
 He then tells the residents that they will find a way to defeat Regina but will have to do it together.
 The citizens are moved by the speech and return to Storybrooke.
 Charming then heads to Regina's house with his sword in tow only to have her relinquish Henry to him without struggle.
 Regina also reveals that, somehow, the fairytale land does still exist.
 She contemplates burning the book of spells in her fireplace, but ultimately stashes it away in a safe.

 At the diner, Henry tells Geppetto where he can find Pinocchio, but Geppetto finds that he has disappeared from his room.
 Charming tells Henry that he believes Emma and Snow/Mary Margaret are alive, in the fairytale world, and he can feel their presence.